Most of the time, our thinking process happens linearly. In other words, it means that we use the logic of “cause and consequence” to think.

 - to create space for conversations, cleaning the fog in discussions, and generating new ideas.

-Companies that are brave enough to sow and stimulate and create a culture of questioning and curiosity are the ones who will harvest aligned teamwork and a pool of ideas and innovation.
+Companies that are brave enough to sow and stimulate a culture of questioning and curiosity are the ones who will harvest aligned teamwork and a pool of ideas and innovation.

 What is your perspective on this topic?
 Share your insights in the comments 🙂